amiralimansouri1377/amiralimansouri1377/README.md

 - 👋 Hi, I’m Amirali Mansorui
 - 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Python and Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mansouri.amirali98@gmail.com